Be More Than a Number: Discussing Personalized Care

 Near-Term (12 Months)

-- Patient Involvement: Patients and physicians can make decisions not primarily based on the best clinical outcome, but more on what is the best decision rooted from the patient’s life and preferences
+- Patient Involvement: Patients and physicians can make decisions not only primarily based on the best clinical outcome, but more on what is the best decision rooted from the patient’s life and preferences.
+Designers will be necessary to drive motivation from the platform to the patient.

-- Mistrust: People, especially the Boomer generation, expect personalized treatment and value a personal touch altogether, yet the trust is not fully there
+- Mistrust: People, especially the Boomer generation, expect personalized treatment and value a personal touch altogether, yet a poorly designed platform could risk losing their trust in the technology and organization

 Long-Term (3+ Years)